dannyhope/uxbrighton/Readme.md

 Set **upcoming:no** in the front matter

 #### Add videos or slide decks

+Paste this code into the page and replace the URL in the middle

     <div class="responsive-height-limiter"><div class="embed-container vga"><iframe src="http://www.slideshare.net/slideshow/embed_code/35707261" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>